 - Syrah has a flavor coming from the spiced-fruit family, whereas Cabernet Sauvignon has a flavor coming from the black-fruit family.

 - Syrah's fruity profile makes it an exceptional pair for spicier foods, whereas Cabernet Sauvignon pairs well with meat or anything fatty.

 Rhône Valley, France, is the prominent grape Syrah’s place of origin.

-It was a discovery through 1999’s DNA typing where people became aware that Syrah was initially the offspring of the Dureza and Mondeuse Blanche grape varieties.
+It was a discovery through 1999’s DNA typing that people became aware that Syrah was initially the offspring of the Dureza and Mondeuse Blanche grape varieties.
 There were claims that Iran is the real homeland for Syrah and the Romans brought it back to France only in the twelfth century.

 Before Merlot's rise to fame in the 1990s, the Cabernet Sauvignon is renowned for being the most produced premium red grape variety.
 Its origin started with Cabernet Franc’s accidental breeding with the Sauvignon Blanc variety around the seventeenth century.
 The unintentional field cross between these two varieties gave birth to the world’s most revered red wine grape.

 Syrah is Northern Rhône's primary grape that grows in small bunches.
 It resembles an egg’s round shape and has a dark shade of black and blue that gets more intense as it ages.